FrancisPhillipsBuger/Quantum_Bayesian/README.md

 ```

 #### 03 Quantum kernel
-`quantum_kernel` uses the QAOA subset search and replaces the Tier-1 kernel with a fidelity quantum kernel built from a ZZ feature map.
-The Tier-2 GP can optionally use the same quantum kernel.
+`quantum_kernel` uses the QAOA subset search and replaces the ensemble kernel with a fidelity quantum kernel built from a ZZ feature map.
+The residual GP can optionally use the same quantum kernel.
 Configured by `model_selection_quantum_kernel.yaml`.

 ```
 python -m main_train train --variant quantum_kernel --base_dir <dataset_split_folder> --result_dir <output_folder>
 ```

 #### 04 Data re-uploading
-`reupload` uses the QAOA subset search with two-stage rescoring, a variational data re-uploading circuit as the Tier-1 model, and a data re-uploading regressor with Laplace uncertainty as the Tier-2 residual learner.
+`reupload` uses the QAOA subset search with two-stage rescoring, a variational data re-uploading circuit as the ensemble model, and a data re-uploading regressor with Laplace uncertainty as the residual learner.
 Configured by `model_selection_quantum_reupload.yaml`.

 ```
 python -m main_train train --variant reupload --base_dir <dataset_split_folder> --result_dir <output_folder>